VhugoJc/Task-Manager/readme.md

 # React Spring Boot CRUD Application

-This is a basic CRUD (Create, Read, Update, Delete) application built using React for the frontend and Spring Boot for the backend.
+This is a CRUD (Create, Read, Update, Delete) application built using React for the frontend and Spring Boot for the backend.

 ## Features